Kevin Padian

 He has cowritten several papers with John R. Horner and Armand de Ricqlès based on histological analysis of fossil bones from the UCMP as well as the Museum of the Rockies.

 Padian has authored over 100 scientific articles.

 In 2007, Padian was made a Fellow of the American Association for the Advancement of Science.

+In 2009, Kevin Padian studied the pterosaur Beach prints and suggested an aerial landing with its two "feet" side by side, then, after a jump, its two "hands" were used and the pterosaur began to walk side by side on all fours.
+For his part, paleontologist David Unwin did not exclude that these could be swimming marks.
+Padian then replied that the marks would be less clear, less marked.
+Paleontologist Martin Lockley also analyzed that it was indeed a landing, the other hypotheses were not convincing.

-He supervised several doctoral students who developed distinguished careers of their own, such as Jacques Gauthier, Timothy Rowe, and John Hutchinson.
+He supervised several doctoral students who developed distinguished careers of their own, including Jacques Gauthier.